berkun5/VR-ShaveNStuff-Prototype/README.md

   Goal: Make the character hair as like in the given referencer pictures.

   - Use different paint sprays to paint the character hair & whiteboard.
-  - Use "Magic Hair" tool to sculpt hair.
+  - Use "Magic Grow" tool to sculpt hair.
   - Use razer to cut hair.
   - Rotate and move chair.